Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: Comparison with Primer Vector Theory

-It is now worthwhile to consider the relationship between the presented optimality conditions and those derived in other works for more restrictive problem classes.
-If $p=1$, then these conditions reduce directly to the optimality conditions posed by Gilbert \cite{Gilbert1971}.
-Under the additional assumption that the cost function is a $\alpha$-norm defined as
+It is now worthwhile to consider the relationship between (\ref{eq:dualprob2}) and the formulations developed using primer vector theory \cite{Arzelier2016,Neustadt1964}.
+These approaches assume that the cost function is a constant $p$-norm of the form

-then these optimality conditions reduce exactly to the conditions posed by Arzelier \cite{Arzelier2016} using H\"{o}lder's inequality.
-Under the still more specific assumption that $\alpha = 2$, these simplify to the conditions posed by Lawden \cite{Lawden1963}.
-These behaviors are expected since the problem classes considered by these authors are the same as the problem considered in this work, but with additional assumptions and constraints.
-It follows that the findings of reachable set theory provide geometric insight into the meaning of the primer vector (denoted $\boldsymbol\lambda^T\mathbf\Gamma(t)$ according to the conventions in this paper) for linear systems.
-Specifically, the invariant portion of the primer vector $\boldsymbol{\lambda}$ is an outward normal direction to the reachable set at the location of the target pseudostate.
-Overall, the optimality conditions posed in this paper harmonize the work of a number of previous authors considering specific sub-classes of this problem and showcase the value of the geometric interpretation provided by reachable set theory.